 I’m Kristina T. Saccone, a writer, creative, and maker.
 At heart, I’m a storyteller with a particular love for the craft of speculative fiction, creative nonfiction, and the flash form.
-I edit Flash Roundup, a weekly email featuring the latest releases in flash fiction, and I’m working on an anthology project about caring for our aging parents (learn more here).
+I edit One Wild Ride, a limited-run online literary journal with stories about caring for our aging parents and those who raised us.

 I spent nearly a decade in public broadcasting at the PBS NewsHour, Colorado Public Radio, and Aspen Public Radio.
 Since then, I have been writing and communicating for nonprofit organizations.
 I currently lead the digital content team at The Aspen Institute.